ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 2. Graphical thinking: draw out a graphical view of the system.
 3. Abstraction layers: from top to bottom.
 Linear.

-The idea is that at a given level of abstraction, you have a set of tools or computations to work with that form a system, and you jump between abstraction levels to connect the dots.
+The idea is that at a given level of abstraction, you have a set of _tools_ to work with that form a system, and you jump between abstraction levels to connect the dots.

 <blockquote>
 Input → system (computation) → output.
 This is my core paradigm for understanding anything.